 Let’s be honest: Gray gets a bad rap for being boring.
-As a happy medium between black and white, gray is often used as a subtle accent color—you know, the kind of shade you pepper into your space when you don’t want to make too many waves.
-And when the rest of the color wheel is packed with fiery warm tones, moody cool shades, and high-contrast combinations, it’s easy to write gray off as a little, well, blah.
+As a happy medium between black and white, gray is often used as a subtle accent color—the kind of shade you pepper into your space when you don’t want to make too many waves.
+And when the rest of the color wheel is packed with fiery warm tones, moody cool shades, and high-contrast combinations, it’s easy to write gray off as a little underwhelming.

 But in reality?
 Not only does gray have the potential to be exciting, but it’s also packed with design potential—you just need to know how to unlock it.
 "Gray interiors have been on trend for some time, but there’s no need for them to be lackluster," Marie Flanigan of Marie Flanigan Interiors tells MyDomaine.

-To help you nail the look, we’re sharing 20 living rooms that prove gray is far from boring and expert tips to keep your gray space from falling flat.
+To help you nail the look, we’re sharing 40 gray living rooms that prove this color is far from boring—plus expert tips to keep your gray space from falling flat.

 Layer Light Tones